txemasv/cocktail-me/README.md

 Collection of smoothies and cocktails App for **Android**.

 The App shows an interactive list with an collection of smoothies and cocktails.
-Touching one item on the list, you can see the drinks details: ingredients, instruction, glass...
+Touching one item on the list, you can see the drinks details: ingredients, instruction, glass.

 **The objective** of this project is to share a complete Android example to create a Json Rest API Client using good design practices.